Categorized quotes on Church authority, with some commentary

 “The ministerial service of Peter and his successors is to strengthen the faithful amid the turbulence of uncertainty and questioning about the faith.
 Hence Our Lord said to Peter, and to his successors,”Strengthen your brethren” [Luke 22:32] (Cajetan 2011, 138)

-The demands of papal and ecclesiam authority over others
+The demands of Papal authority over others

 Re: binding authority of Papal decretals: